 The most important factor in choosing any instrument is the way it sounds.
 The better you sound, the better you play.
 As is the case with any

-called a capillary neck, means that all the sound producing parts (strings and pickups), the sound transfer parts (bridge, nut, and tuning machines), and the sound coloring parts (fingerboard and neck wood) are
+also called a capillary neck, means that all the sound producing parts (strings and pickups), the sound transfer parts (bridge, nut, and tuning machines), and the sound coloring parts (fingerboard and neck wood)

 The bolt-on neck is joined to the body and features a more traditional sound that is

 warmer, rounder and rich with overtones.
 NOTE: certain production techniques allow us to offer some of our bolt-on designs at a lower price than our neck

 -through basses.
 They are both made at our shop with the same quality of materials and with the same pride and attention to detail.
 The Nuance, also a bolt